jonathanknowles/distributed-process-experiment/README.md

 * In the case of network disruption, slaves do not continue to build up a queue of untransmitted messages, again avoiding memory exhaustion and lowering the likelihood of lost messages.

-In practice, after broadcasting any given block, a slave will wait for *all other slaves* to produce a block before digesting those blocks and broadcasting another block.
-This has the disadvantage that slaves only move forward in lockstep with one another (and thus some slaves are left idle when they could be doing work).
-However, this disadvantage is offset by the efficiency gained from generating (and digesting) messages in batches.
+In practice, after broadcasting any given block, a slave will wait for *all other slaves* to produce a block and then *fully digest* those received blocks *before* generating and broadcasting another block.

+This approach has the disadvantage that slaves only move forward *in lockstep with one another* (and thus some slaves are left idle when they could be doing work).
+However, any loss in efficiency is offset by the efficiency gained from generating (and digesting) messages in batches.

 ### Digest equality